torvalds/linux/Documentation/filesystems/fscrypt.rst

   is encrypted with AES-256 where the AES-256 key is the SHA-256 hash of the file's data encryption key.

-- In the "direct key" configuration (FS_POLICY_FLAG_DIRECT_KEY set in the fscrypt_policy), the file's nonce is also appended to the IV.
+- In the "direct key" configuration (FSCRYPT_POLICY_FLAG_DIRECT_KEY set in the fscrypt_policy), the file's nonce is also appended to the IV.
 Currently this is only allowed with the Adiantum encryption mode.

 Filenames encryption
 --------------------